-The streaming algorithms discussed in previous sections are composed of two parts: 1) a data plane to match incoming packets with the rule-set, along with 2) a control plane for algorithmic decisions to process rules that lead to measurements of finer granularities.
-These two planes have been previously mapped on software [6], hardware [5], and software-hardware co-designed solutions [20].
-In this paper, we implement and evaluate our three streaming algorithms on both hardware and software platforms, as described in the following.
+The streaming algorithms discussed in previous sections are composed of two parts: (a) a data-plane to match incoming packets with the rule-set along with (b) a control-plane for algorithmic decisions to process rules that lead to measurements of finer granularities.
+These two planes have been previously mapped on software [6], hardware [5] and a software-hardware co-designed solutions [20].
+In this paper, we implement and evaluate our three streaming algorithms on both hardware and software platforms, as described in the following sub-sections.